 Honeycomb reef at Dunraven Bay

-There are lots of reasons to visit Dunraven Bay: the beach, the surfing, the multi-layered cliffs, the ruined clifftop castle.
+There are many reasons to visit Dunraven Bay: the beach, the surfing, the multi-layered cliffs, the ruined clifftop castle.
 For the naturalist, it’s also a great place to find honeycomb reefs at low tide.
-They’re made by colonies of honeycombs worms, which use sand to build a series of intricate tubes to form living reefs, which in turn create a habitat for anemones, snails, crabs and seaweeds.
+They’re made by colonies of honeycomb worms, which use sand to build a series of intricate tubes to form living reefs, which in turn create a habitat for anemones, snails, crabs and seaweeds.

 Salmon leaping in Bute Park